TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.2 =
+* Fixed problem with AJAX mode when switching categories
+* Changes names of categories to full name in user submission form
+* Fixes problem with categories showing with no link if unapproved links were present in database

 = 2.8.1 =
 * Corrected a few bugs with listing categories in user submission form
 * Made small enhancements to stylesheet